crazymind90/CMTranslator/README.md

 # CMTranslator

-Translator , using Google' api
+Translator , using Microsoft Translator' api

 # Supports MacOS 10.11 or later